Best toys what looks like magnetic tiles for younger & older

 Age

-Magnet tiles are the best from 3 to 5 years.
-There are toys that are a little more fun for children under 3, such as Smartmax and MagiCube.
+Magnet tiles are the best from 3 to 5 years old.
+There is toys which are a bit more fun for children under 3, such as Smartmax and MagiCube.

-Toys that stay fun a bit longer are Tegu and Clixo.
+Toys what remains fun for a little longer are Tegu and Clixo.

 ![]() | ![]() | ![]() |